subuk/csrtool/README.md

 # CSRTool

-A tool for generating private keys and Certificate Signing Requests (CSRs) using ASN.1 directly.
+CSRTool is a Go library and command-line tool for generating private keys and Certificate Signing Requests (CSRs) using ASN.1 directly, without relying on the standard library's x509 package.
+This library was created to address limitations in the Go standard library's PKCS#10 implementation, particularly around handling special attributes in CSRs (see [golang/go#15995](https://github.com/golang/go/issues/15995)).

 ## Features